-SoFi and Best Egg are two of the best personal loan lenders in the industry.
-They both offer loans to eligible borrower but each has its own rates, terms, benefits, and downsides.
+SoFi and Best Egg are two companies that offer personal loans.
+They both offer loans to eligible borrowers but each has its own rates, terms, benefits, and downsides.

-Learn more about how the companies compare so you can decide which is better for you.
+This review will show you how the two lenders stack up, so you can decide which is better for you.

 |Rates (APR)||5.74% – 16.99%||5.99% – 29.99%|